Major Changes Currently Shaking Up the Physical Silver Market

 For further reading, see this notice posted by one of the US Mint's primary distributors to all its wholesale customers today.
 Their bottom line: "we cannot buy what we cannot sell".

-We are continuing normal buying operations for Gold items of all types.
+We are continuing normal buying operations for Gold & Platinum items of all types.
 In Silver, we continue to actively buy collectible coins, bullion .999 fine silver coins, rounds and bars of all types and sizes.
 All of the major dealers we trade with, except for two, have halted purchases any Silver below .999 purity.
-We are still able to buy pre-1965 US90% Silver and 40% Clad Silver coins from the public as long as these trading partners continues to buy US90%.
+We are still able to buy pre-1965 US90% Silver coins from the public as long as these trading partners continue to buy US90% from us, but US90% is being heavily discounted at the moment.

-We continue to actively buy Sterling Silver flatware/tableware items.
+We are forced to pause the buying of Sterling Silver flatware/tableware items.

 At this time, we are not actively seeking to buy lower grade silver like industrial scrap, 35% war nickels or Canadian 50% coins because we have limited outlet for them currently.
-We hope to resume the normal purchasing of low grade scrap silver in the next 30 days as the refinery backlog eases.
+We hope to resume the normal purchasing of low grade scrap silver as soon as the refinery backlog eases.